Pilonidal Cyst Treatment

 Why your cushion probably is not helping

-Most coccyx and donut cushions on the market were designed for tailbone injuries, not pilonidal disease.
-The cutout sits in the wrong place and can actually make things worse.
-The guide explains what to look for instead and why it makes a difference to your daily comfort.
+Most coccyx and donut cushions were designed for tailbone injuries, not pilonidal disease.
+The cutout sits in the wrong place, and can make things worse.
+The guide explains what actually works instead, and why.

 The flare-up cycle and how to break it